linuthampi/linurepo/README.md

 # linurepo
-this file is used for git projects
+this file is used for git project git hub have different types of versions